vardaansinha/devops/_posts/2023-03-28-redobigidea2.md

 ![]({{site.baseurl}}/images/copyofbigideapic4.PNG "Question 2")

-For Problem # 21 What I did wrong was that I did not
+For Problem # 21 What I did wrong was that I selected only one of the correct answers and did not focus on the others.
+What I learned from this is that it is important to focus on all of the options and read the directions carefully.